 - 3 egg whites

 - 1 teaspoon pumpkin pie spice

-- In a small bowl stir together crushed graham crackers, pecans, flour, sugar, salt, and cinnamon.
+- In a medium bowl combine the crushed graham crackers, pecans, flour, sugar, salt, and cinnamon.
 Add the melted butter and stir to form a wet, sand-like mixture.

-- Spread in a 9×9 inch square-baking pan.
-Bake 10 minutes, stirring twice.
-Cool completely.
-This is the “crust” of sorts.
+- Spread the graham cracker mixture into a 9×9 inch square-baking pan.
+Bake for 10 minutes, stirring twice.
+Remove from the oven and allow to cool completely.

-- In a large bowl beat egg whites on medium speed until they are “frothy”.
-Add lemon juice and cream of tartar.
-Gradually add powdered sugar, beating on high speed until stiff peaks form.
+- In a separate large bowl, beat the egg whites on medium speed until they are “frothy”.
+Add the lemon juice and cream of tartar then begin to mix at high speed, gradually adding the powdered sugar, until stiff peaks form.
 Set aside.

-- Line a 9x5x3-inch loaf pan with clear plastic wrap.
-Sprinkle half of the graham cracker crust mixture in the bottom of the loaf pan.
-Spread 4 cups of the pumpkin mixture over the pumpkin mixture in loaf pan, pressing in slightly.
+- Sprinkle half of the graham cracker crust in the bottom of the lined loaf pan.
+Using a spatula, spread 4 cups of the pumpkin mixture over the crumble and press slightly with the spatula.

-- Top with the remaining crust crumbs followed by the pumpkin mixture, spreading evenly.
-Cover with plastic wrap.
-Freeze at least 6 hours or up to 24 hours.
+- Smooth the top out with the spatula and cover with plastic wrap.
+Freeze for at least 6 hours and up to 24 hours.

-- To serve, invert loaf pan onto a chilled serving platter and pull on plastic wrap to remove loaf.
-Let stand at room temperature 10 minutes before cutting into slices.
+- To serve, invert the loaf pan onto a chilled serving platter and lightly tug on the plastic wrap to remove the loaf.